J.D. Davis Preview, Player Props: Giants vs. Braves

-The San Francisco Giants and J.D.
-Davis (.200 slugging percentage over his past 10 games, including one homer), battle starting pitcher Yonny Chirinos and the Atlanta Braves at Truist Park, Saturday at 7:20 PM ET.
+J.D.
+Davis -- .152 average over his past 10 games -- will be in action for the San Francisco Giants against the Atlanta Braves, with Max Fried on the mound, on August 20 at 1:35 PM ET.

-In his previous game he had a hitless performance (0-for-2) against the Braves.
+In his most recent appearance, he had two hits (going 2-for-3 with a double and an RBI) against the Braves.

 J.D.
 Davis Game Info & Props vs. the Braves